freedomofpress/securedrop/docs/training_schedule.rst

 -  Journalist Best Practice Guide
 -  Answering the client vs. server side crypto debate
 -  Link to security audits
--  Bunch of other in-progress docs are on securedrop.hackpad.com, many are still in draft form

 Questions
 ~~~~~~~~~